AmilaDiman/ADCountryPicker/README.md

 /// The default current location, if region cannot be determined.
 Defaults to US picker.defaultCountryCode = "US"

+/// Flag to indicate whether the defaultCountryCode should be used even if region can be deteremined.
+Defaults to false picker.forceDefaultCountryCode = false

 /// The text color of the alphabet scrollbar.
 Defaults to black picker.alphabetScrollBarTintColor = UIColor.black